TtheBC01/CudaConda3/README.md

 docker run --name cudaconda --rm -p 8888:8888 -d --gpus all cudaconda3
 ```

+You should be able to access the Jupyter Lab application from your browser now by going to http://localhost:8888/jupyter/lab.

 ## Adding PyTorch to Your Lab Environment

 Depending on the version of CUDA you are using, the installation command will look like: